google/skia/site/docs/dev/design/text_shaper.md

 ## Target audience

-We want to target web apps that have already chosen to rendering their content either in canvas2d, or webgl, or in some other fashion, but still want access to the powerful international text shaping and layout services inherent in the browser.
-In the case of canvas2d, which already has some facilities for text, we want to address the missing services and low-level results needed for creating interative text editing or high-perferformance rendering and animations.
+We want to target web apps that have already chosen to render their content either in canvas2d, or webgl, or in some other fashion, but still want access to the powerful international text shaping and layout services inherent in the browser.
+In the case of canvas2d, which already has some facilities for text, we want to address the missing services and low-level results needed for creating interactive text editing or high-perferformance rendering and animations.

 Rather than 'extend' the existing canvas2d fillText() method, we propose an explicit 2-step model: